About Us

 Kerrin Massarueh, Founder & Executive Director

-Kerrin Massarueh, founder of the BMoreAg Foundation, a platform created to engaging youth in agriculture-STEM, civic and regenerative economic engagement in Baltimore and beyond.
+Kerrin Massarueh, founder of the BMoreAg Foundation, a platform created to engaging youth in food systems and regenerative economic engagement in Baltimore and beyond.
 With the support of community partners, founding partners & member, she works to create opportunities for young people.

 Inspired by the need for innovative solutions to food insecurity, BMoreAg was created to amplify youth voices and drive lasting impact in Baltimore and beyond.
 At the same time, she takes on a leadership role with Roots Africa Inc., and Innovate My World, a women-founded nonprofit in Dominica.
 Through this work, she encourages critical thinking, innovation, and action toward achieving the United Nations’ Sustainable Development Goals (SDGs).